spectrumx/RadioMdlPy/modular_tutorials/README.md

-# RadioMdlPy Modular Tutorials
+# RSC-SIM Modular Tutorials

-This directory contains a series of focused, modular tutorials for learning radio astronomy observation modeling with the RadioMdlPy framework.
+This directory contains a series of focused, modular tutorials for learning radio astronomy observation modeling with the RSC-SIM framework.
 Each tutorial builds upon the previous ones, providing a progressive learning experience.

 <br />

-These modular tutorials are based on `tutorial/tuto_radiomdl.py`
+These modular tutorials from 01 to 04 are based on `tutorial/tuto_radiomdl.py`.
+Tutorial 05 is in part related to `tutorial/tuto_radiomdl_doppler.py`

 ## 📁 Directory Structure